Dametorwobla/JavaScript-Stopwatch/README.md

 # JavaScript stopwatch
-this project includes html, CSS and javascript codes for a stopclock
+this project includes html, CSS and javascript codes for a stopwatch